kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/add-pokemon.md

 ## Building a test for this scenario

 Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `POST /pokemon` and validate two things:
-1. If the API is returning a proper result with HTTP 200 OK
+1. If the API is returning a proper result with HTTP 201 Created
 2. If the database is responding with low latency (< 200ms)

 ### Traces

-Running this tests for the first time will create a Observability trace like the image above, where you can see spans for the API call, validation and database operations:
+Running these tests for the first time will create an Observability trace like the image above, where you can see spans for the API call, validation (an API internal operation), and database calls:
 ![](../images/add-pokemon-trace.png)

 ### Assertions